MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaSnoozeUserEventReminder.md

 ## SYNOPSIS
 Postpone a reminder for an event in a user calendar until a new time.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgSnoozeUserEventReminder](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgSnoozeUserEventReminder?view=graph-powershell-v1.0)

 ## SYNTAX

 ### SnoozeExpanded (Default)